joed7/MongoDb/update.md

 `db.COLLECTION_NAME.update(SELECTIOIN_CRITERIA, UPDATE_DATA)`

 By default, the update() method updates a single document.
-To update multiple documents, use the multi option in the update() method.
+To update multiple documents, we have to use the `multi` option in the update() method.

 * __Set operator__